-Bonny’s misadventures never let up.
-She was a constant source of extra difficulties for the party, mainly because I was chatting with the DM in private, coming up with new ways her personal life could spice up the campaign at some point.
-I had assumed the other players — experienced RP’ers by this point — were doing the same, but it turned out I was the only one, and they were a little annoyed by it.
+But Bonny would always be a hellraiser throughout the campaign, and her misadventures never let up.
+She was a constant source of extra trouble for the party, mainly because I was chatting with the DM in private, coming up with new ways her personal life could contribute to the overall story.
+I had assumed the other players — experienced RP’ers by this point — were doing the same, since they each had their chances to shine every session, and each were more invested in this game than any of the others.
+Turned out I was the only one who was this invested, and they were a little annoyed by it.
 Live and learn, I guess.

 Everyone got in on the dragon prank though.
 One member of the party was Aros, the dragonborn warlock.
 He dreamed of a day when he could bring back the dragon riders of his ancestry, and when one of our quest items turned out to be a dragon egg, he was ecstatic.
 That egg never left his side, and he was constantly petting it and talking to it, hoping it would eventually hatch and bond with him.

 Fast forward several weeks.
 The party is rewarded for their bravery at the end of the latest sub-quest with three weeks of jousting tournaments.
 The night before the party left for home, Bonny stole the dragon egg from Aros’s backpack, slipping it into hers, and replacing it with the smashed fragments of an ostrich egg.